 You may also contact:

-The University of South Carolina Upstate provides affirmative action and equal opportunity in education and employment for all qualified persons regardless of race, color, religion, sex, national origin, age, disability, veteran status or sexual orientation.
+The University of South Carolina Upstate provides affirmative action and equal opportunity in education and employment for all qualified persons regardless of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation and genetics.

 Contact UsOffice of Employee Relations and Equal OpportunityUSC Upstate800 University WayAdministration Building, Rm 310Phone: 864-503-5344Faculty & Staff Directory

 The University of South Carolina Upstate is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033 or call 404-679-4500 for questions about the accreditation of USC Upstate.
 Comments or Complaints?